 The Verdict of the Trtl Travel Pillow

 If you are like me and struggle to sleep or even get comfortable on planes, you need to try this pillow!
 It has seriously changed the way I travel.
 It will comfortably support your head, allowing you to relax and get a half decent sleep.
 I am a minimalist packer so suits my packing style perfectly.

 It can get some practice to get used to the style, but once you have the technique worked out to suit you, this pillow is heaven.
 The best way I found to use it is to position it on the side of your neck.
 When it's arranged at the front, it can pull on the back of your neck and also feel a little restricting around the throat.

 With gift wrapping available through Amazon, it will make the perfect gift for your traveler friend.
 Check it out and let me know what you think.
 Have you got one already, I'd love to know if you like it as much as I do!

 Interested in knowing more?
 You can find the Trtl pillow here.

-If you have any questions about the Trtl neck pillow, please send me a DM on Instagram and I would love to help you out!
+If you have any questions about the Trtl neck pillow, please comment below and I would love to help you out!